avarone-github/essex/docs/guide/extraction/index.md

 Information extraction detects meaningful parts of the document by mapping them to [templates](../templates/index.md).
 It returns **records**&mdash;you can think of a record as an instance of a template&mdash;based on the text matched by extraction rules.

-Unlike document analysis, information extraction is a custom feature corresponding to the work of Knowledge Engineers that have used <a href="https://docs.expert.ai/studio/latest/" target="_blank">expert.ai Studio</a> to instruct the text intelligence engine to recognize and extract specific text from documents.
+Unlike document analysis, information extraction is a custom feature corresponding to the work of Knowledge Engineers that have used <a href="https://docs.expert.ai/studio/latest/" target="_blank">expert.ai Studio</a> to instruct the text intelligence engine.

 In the reference section of this manual you will find all the information you need to perform information extraction, specifically:

 - The [endpoint](../../reference/endpoints/index.md) of the API resource to request.
-- The format of the [JSON object](../../reference/request/extraction/index.md) which constitutes the payload of the request.
+- The format of the [JSON object](../../reference/request/extraction/index.md) to send together with the request.
-- The format of the [JSON object](../../reference/output/extraction/index.md) which constitutes the body of the returned resource.
+- The format of the [JSON object](../../reference/output/extraction/index.md) returned.

 Here is an example of performing information extraction on a short English test using one of the SDKs available on <a href="https://github.com/therealexpertai/" target="_blank">GitHub</a>: